The ancestors of the Johnsin family migrated to England

 Early Notables of the Johnsin family (pre 1700)

-Outstanding amongst the family at this time was Benjamin Jonson (1572-1637), an English playwright, poet, actor, and literary critic; Daniel Johnson (1629-1675), an English buccaneer born in Bristol, who sailed against the Spanish during the late 17th century becoming known among the Spanish as "Johnson the Terror"; Sir Nathaniel Johnson (1644-1713)...
-Another 78 words (6 lines of text) are included under the topic Early Johnsin Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Benjamin Jonson (1572-1637), an English playwright, poet, actor, and literary critic; Daniel Johnson (1629-1675), an English buccaneer born in Bristol, who sailed against the Spanish during the late 17th century becoming known among the Spanish as "Johnson the Terror"; Sir Nathaniel Johnson (1644-1713), an English soldier and a Member of Parliament for Newcastle-upon-Tyne (1680-1689); Sir Henry Johnson...
+Another 64 words (5 lines of text) are included under the topic Early Johnsin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Johnsin family to Ireland